CMB constraints on DHOST theories: Type-I quadratic DHOST theory

-The right-hand sides of their equations are specified by taking the GR limit in which $P=Q=a_i=0$ and $f_2=\Mpl^2/2$.
-We omit to show the explicit forms in the light-hand side, since we use them in the limited case that we will mention in Sec.~\ref{subsec:cCK}.
-As for the matter content, we consider the four kinds of components, namely, the cold dark matter (CDM), the baryons, the photons, and the massless neutrinos.
-The energy density and the pressure are given as
+The right-hand sides of these equations are obtained by taking the GR limit in which $P=Q=a_i=0$ and $f_2=\Mpl^2/2$.
+We omit to show their explicit forms in the general case.
+Those in the limited model that we will mention are shown in Sec.~\ref{subsec:cCK}.
+As for the matter content, we assume that it consists of cold dark matter (CDM), baryons, photons, and massless neutrinos.